 - CO1.
 Demonstrate knowledge in different Linear and Digital integrated circuits applications and XILINX tools. - CO2.
-Analyzedifferent circuits built with linear and digital ICs. - CO3.
+Analyzedifferentcircuits built with linear and digital ICs.
+CO3.
 Design different multivibrator circuits, filters and digital circuits. - CO4.
 Conduct of experiments, analysis and interpretation of data, and synthesis of the information to provide valid solutions. - CO5.
 Model a Linear and Digital integrated circuits using HDL tools. - CO6.
 Function effectively as an individual and as a member in a group in the area of IC applications. - CO7.
 Communicate in verbal and written form in the area of IC applications.

-PART A: Linear I C Applications: (Minimum of six experiments to be conducted)
+PART A: Linear IC Applications: (Minimum of six experiments to be conducted)

-- 1. Op-Amp Applications-Adder, Subtractor and Comparator circuits.
+- Op-Amp Applications-Adder, Subtractor and 1.
+Comparator circuits.

 - 2. Active Filter Applications-LPF, HPF (first and second order).

-- 3. Function Generator using Op-Amps.
+- 3.

-- 4. IC 555 Timer-Monostable and Astable Multivibrators.
+- Function Generator using Op-Amps.
+IC 555 Timer-Monostable an 4.
+Timer-Monostable and Astable Multivibrators.

 - 5. IC 566-VCO Applications.

-- 6. Voltage Regulator using IC 723.
+- Voltage Regulator using IC 723.
+6.

-- 7. 4 Bit ADC and DAC.
+- 4 Bit ĂDC and DAC.
+7.

 - 8. Precision Rectifier using Op-Amp.